Crossings

 Tactile paving entrance path towards road with bollards either side.

-Tactile paving is used together with dropped kerbs at points in the carriageway where it is considered safe for pedestrians to cross.
+They're used in conjunction with dropped kerbs at points in the carriageway where it is considered safer for pedestrians to cross.

 Dropped kerb (Pedestrian crossing point)